Google announces the revival of Google Glass with a new focus on healthcare, logistics and manufacturing industries.

 Read More: Neuroscientists decoding the brain for legal systems to access your thoughts, ethical backlash

-The founder, Ned T. Sahin, thought of using Google Glass to assist children with autism after attending symposium at MIT on the neurodevelopmental disorder while wearing the device.
+The founder, Ned T. Sahin, thought of using Google Glass to assist children with autism after attending a symposium at MIT on the neurodevelopmental disorder while wearing the device.
 Sahin wants to focus on Google Glass’ ability to track head gestures which Brain Power can take advantage of to see when kids look or don’t look at their parents, or repetitive movements that are often made by people with Autism.

 It is evident the consumer market doesn’t currently have an appetite for AR glasses, however the demands of the enterprise market may bring fresh life into this previously dead product.